 Let’s quickly look at its key features:

-- Strict no-logs policy that guarantees to never store, and hence never divulge any records of your online activity
+- A strict no-logs policy that guarantees to never store, and hence never divulges any records of your online activity

 - Unlimited bandwidth to eliminate ISP throttling

 - Unblock geo-restricted content and eliminate censorship